stele95/LinVAM/README.md

 ### Output audio
 In the Command Edit Dialog, chose 'Other' and then 'Play sound'.
 Pick the sound you would like to play.

-For this to work you need to copy any audio file you would like to use to the folder 'voicepacks'.
+For this to work you need to create a folder ``voicepacks`` inside your home directory (e.g. by executing ``mkdir ~/voicepacks`` in the terminal) and copy any audio file you would like to use to that folder.
-You are required to create a subfolder to hold all your audio files (voicepack folder), then within that subfolder, create as many folders as you like to group your audio files (category folders).
+Within ``voicepacks`` folder you can create as many folders as you like to group your audio files (category folders).
 Place the audio file into these category folders or in any subfolder within a category folder.
 In theory any audio file should work, but tested only with MP3 files.

 Example:
-/voicepacks/my voicepack/custom commands/hello.mp3
+~/voicepacks/my voicepack/custom commands/hello.mp3
-/voicepacks/my voicepack/other/thank you.mp3
+~/voicepacks/my voicepack/other/thank you.mp3

-If you own a HCS voicepack, copy the whole voicepack folder (like 'hcspack', 'hcspack-eden', ...) to the 'voicepacks' folder, so it reads like this:
+If you own a HCS voicepack, copy the whole voicepack folder (like 'hcspack', 'hcspack-eden', ...) to the ``voicepacks`` folder, so it reads like this:
-/voicepacks/hcspack/...
+``~/voicepacks/hcspack/...``

 ### Improve voice recognition accuracy
 Default recognition accuracy should be good enough for most usages.